To Believe that Obama Won in 2008 by 9.5 Million Votes with a 52.87% Share, You Must Believe …

-11. It used Final 2008 NEP vote shares, combined with a realistic, plausible return voter mix (based on Kerry’s True Vote) which replaced the impossible Final NEP mix.
+11. It used Final 2008 NEP vote shares and a realistic, plausible return voter mix (based on Kerry’s True Vote) and not the impossible Final NEP mix.

-12. The sensitivity analysis shows that Obama won the worst case scenario by 19.5 million votes and a 56.7% share (he had 67% of new voters and 15% of returning Bush voters).
-Obama had a 58.0% True Vote share in the most-likely base case scenario based on his Final NEP 72% share of new voters and 17% share of returning Bush voters.
+12. The sensitivity analysis shows that Obama won the worst case scenario by 19.5 million votes with a 56.7% share (he had 67% of new voters and 15% of returning Bush voters).
+Obama had a 58.0% True Vote share in the most-likely base case scenario based on his 72% share of new voters and 17% share of returning Bush voters.

 You must believe there is nothing suspicious about the following…